Abishai95141/Ex.No.7/README.md

 # Exno.7-Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.

-Got it — you want a **clean GitHub-ready README.md style report** (no special UI elements, just proper Markdown).
-Here it is 👇

----

 # Medication Reminder App using ChatGPT